npge/npge/README.md

   to copy specific sequence from file;
 - short name for the genome chosen by user, this name is used in output data;
+    this name must not include spaces or underscores;
 - chromosome name (e.g., 'chr1', 'chr2'),
 - chromosome circularity ('c' for circular and 'l' for linear),